rifaterdemsahin/awscodedeploy/README.md

     number_of_servers - number of redis slaves + redis master
     port_redis - port used for redis communication

-To run the playbook run the command: ansible redis.yml
+To run the playbook run the command: ansible-playbook redis.yml